Center for International Studies

 When you rent an apartment, a room in a house, or a dorm room, you will sign a legal contract.
 This means you promise to live there for a certain amount of time and your promise to do and not do certain things.
 If you live off-campus, the contract is called a "lease."
 If you live in a university residence hall, the contract is called a "housing contract."

-If you are not yet in the United States, but want to find an apartment before you arrive, the companies are willing to send over a copy of the lease for signing, you would just need to contact them with the specificities (ex. number of rooms).
-If you want to do this, you can also ask them to send a copy of the lease to the Center for International Studies so someone can read it and help you if you have questions.
+If you are not yet in the United States but want to find an apartment before you arrive, the apartment companies are willing to send you a copy of the lease for signing.
+You would just need to contact them with the specifics; for example, number of rooms, number of bathrooms, etc. If you want to do this, you can also ask them to send a copy of the lease to the Center for International Studies so someone can read it and help you if you have questions.

 Almost all of the apartment companies in Macomb have international students living there.
 They are used to some of the special needs international students have and understand that sometimes there are language or culture issues.
 They are willing to work with you if you have any problems.

 The lease says: